Almirante Grau-class cruiser: Construction and design

-In 1905, Peru placed orders with the British shipbuilder Vickers for two scout cruisers, similar in design to Vickers' Sentinel class built for the British Royal Navy.
+In 1905, Peru placed orders with the British shipbuilder Vickers, Sons & Maxim for two scout cruisers, similar in design to Vickers' Sentinel class built for the British Royal Navy.
 Named Almirante Grau and Coronel Bolognesi, the ships were far more powerful than any other ship in the Peruvian Navy, which had suffered severe damage in the War of the Pacific twenty years earlier and had not ordered any new warships since.

 The two scout cruisers were to be what one magazine called the "pioneers" of a growing and modernized Peruvian Navy; the navy intended for Almirante Grau to remain as the fleet's flagship only until more powerful warships were purchased.
 As of 1905, Peru's naval expansion plans included three Swiftsure-like battleships, three armored cruisers, six destroyers, and numerous smaller warships, all acquired in a nine-year, $7 million outlay.
 None of these purchases came to fruition, and Almirante Grau and Coronel Bolognesi remained the most powerful Peruvian warships for many years.

 The ships were 380 ft long overall and 370 ft between perpendiculars, with a beam of 40 ft 6 in and a draught of 14 ft.
 Displacement was 3100 LT Normal.
 They were powered by two coal-fired four-cylinder triple-expansion steam engines, each driving a single propeller shaft.
 The engines were fed with steam at 250 psi by ten Yarrow boilers.
 The machinery was rated at 14000 ihp giving a contract speed of 24 kn.
 500 t of coal were carried, sufficient to give a range of 3276 nmi at 10 kn.

 The ships were armed with two 6 in guns, one each fore and aft, with eight 14-pounder (76 mm) guns on single mounts on the ships' waists, backed up by eight 3 pounder (47 mm) Hotchkiss guns.
 Two submerged 18-inch (450 mm) torpedo tubes were fitted.
 The ships had a 1+1/2 in armoured deck, with 3 in of armour protecting the ships' conning tower and 3 in thick gunshields on the six-inch guns.
 The ships had a complement of 320 officers and ratings, with one of the ships, Almirante Grau, fitted as a flagship, with additional accommodation provided in a poopdeck, while a sternwalk was also fitted to Almirante Grau.

 The ships were laid down at Vickers' Barrow-in-Furness shipyard in 1905 and launched in 1906.
 They both comfortably met the required speed of 24 kn during sea trials, with Almirante Grau reaching 24.64 kn during trials and Coronel Bolognese making 24.726 kn.